sh123/nano_swr_meter/README.md

 ![alt text](extras/images/cores.jpg)

-Needs re-calibration if re-built with other SWR meter by adjusting `correctionTable` values in the sketch.
+Needs re-calibration if re-built with another SWR bridge by adjusting `correctionTable` values in the sketch.